Welcome to stockholmviews.com

 Banana contacts

-The things above plus maybe a togle switch Togle switch
+The things above plus maybe a toggle switch Togle switch

-Is what you need to be able to test relays in a convinient and trusty way.
+Is what you need to be able to test relays in a convenient and trusty way.

-You might also want some aligator clips if you intend to use your car battery as a
+You might also want some alligator clips if you intend to use your car battery as a

 power source for your relay testing.